dzenis-h/Reactive-Tube/README.md

 I'm sorry for the YouTube logo issue.
-I have replaced it with a red play button in this version:
+I have replaced it with a smiley play button in this version:

 # Reactive-Tube v 2.0 🎦